SickChill/SickChill.Wiki/Home.md

 Hello and welcome!
 This wiki is here to help you set up and use SickChill.
 You'll find setup guides, explanations of settings and errors, and answers to frequently asked questions.

 On the right side of the page you see the available wiki pages.
-For new users, you probably want the [Installation & Setup guides](https://github.com/SickChill/SickChill/wiki/Installation-&-Configuration-Guides)
+For new users, you probably want the [Installation & Setup guides](https://github.com/SickChill/SickChill/wiki/Installation-&-Configuration-Guides), if you want to join the [Developers](https://github.com/SickChill/SickChill/wiki/Developers) here's some basics.

 If you encounter a bug, please open an [issue](https://github.com/SickChill/SickChill/issues) and take a look in [discussions](https://github.com/SickChill/sickchill/discussions) too.